 So just what is the net worth of a veteran player in each league?
-Taurasi, 39, is in her 17th season in the WNBA — all with the Phoenix Mercury — and was the MVP in 2009.
+Diana Taurasi, 40, is in her 18th season in the WNBA — all with the Phoenix Mercury — and was the MVP in 2009.
 Her net worth is $2 million, WealthyPersons.com reported.
 And what about LeBron James of the Los Angeles Lakers, 37 and another veteran player who’s in his 19th season with the NBA?
 His net worth is $570 million.

 Future Pay Scale

 The WNBA and the players union reached a deal on an eight-year collective bargaining agreement through the 2027 season prior to the 2020 campaign.
 The agreement guarantees that the top players in the league will eventually earn in excess of $500,000 annually and that the average pay will reach $130,000.

 But the lower end isn’t all that impressive — at least for now.

 One of the players making a lower salary at $60,069 for 2022 is Katie Lou Samuelson of the Los Angeles Sparks.
 For a June 23 home game, Samuelson wore custom-made sneakers that said “Pay women athletes” in bold white letters on a black background.

 - Get Ready for Retirement Now With Expert Tips for Every Stage of Life

 - Should You Still Buy a Home in Today's Market?

 - 10 Things to Do Now If Your Credit Score Is Under 700

 Jami Farkas contributed to the reporting for this article.